Mark Henry Hansen: Artwork

 Throughout his work at Bell, UCLA and Columbia, Hansen has produced and continues to create data driven art exhibits.
 He has worked with Ben Rubin, founder of EAR Studio and now with the New School.
-Hansen's collaborative work has been on display at the Museum of Modern Art in New York City, Centro de Arte Reina Sofia in Madrid, Science Museum, London, the Cartier Foundation in Paris, the Whitney Museum, La Panacée in Montpellier, the San Jose Museum of Art, and is permanently exhibited in the lobbies of the New York Times Building and the Public Theater.
+Hansen's collaborative work has been on display at the Museum of Modern Art in New York City, Centro de Arte Reina Sofia in Madrid, Science Museum, London, the Cartier Foundation in Paris, the Whitney Museum, La Panacée in Montpellier, the San Jose Museum of Art, and was exhibited in the lobbies of the New York Times Building and the Public Theater.

 Listening Post

 Listening Post is a visual and auditory art exhibit made by Mark Hansen and Ben Rubin.
 Through machine learning techniques, fragments of conversations from chatrooms and forums across the Internet are displayed and read aloud in real time.
 The piece opened at the Brooklyn Academy of Music in New York, but has been displayed all over the world.
 Listening Post received the 2004 Golden Nica for Interactive Art from Ars Electronica, and copies have been acquired by the San Jose Museum of Art and Science Museum, London.